neyob1/ActiveDirectoryLab/README.md

 #### Manual Process

-First I took a manual approach to for the password reset by doing it through the domain controller, this method is less efficient but demonstrated what goes on behind the scenes.
+First I took a manual approach for the password reset by doing it through the domain controller, this method is less efficient but demonstrated what goes on behind the scenes.

 - Configured an Account Lockout Policy under Group Policy Management which locked users out after 3 incorrect login attempts